jindrichmynarz/dissertation/parts/sparql.md

 The initial version of the SPARQL-based matchmaker was introduced in [@Mynarz2014b].
 Our subsequent publication [@Mynarz2015] covers an improved version of the matchmaker.
-The hereby described version is thus the third iteration of the matchmaker.
+The hereby described version is thus the third iteration of the matchmaker with extended configurability.

 ### Benefits and drawbacks